 Brooks, Amy.
 "I'm Doin' It for Defense": Messages of American Popular Song to Women During World War II.
 Cincinnati, Ohio: University of Cincinnati, 2013.

 Caldwell-O'Keefe, Jennifer Riley.
-Whose Nation Is It Anyway?: Performing "GI American" Through World War II Soldier Shows.
+Whose Nation Is It Anyway?: Performing "GI American" through World War II Soldier Shows.
 University of California, Santa Barbara, 2011.
-Available from ProQuest (requires subscription).

 Mann, Martin Arthur.
 The Musicals of Frank Loesser.
 Ann Arbor: University Microfilms, 1985.